Last Updated on March 7, 2021 by Shaun Snapp

 What ASUG Appears to be Trying

-ASUG appears to be trying to do some things with this study, but a lot of the information they are presenting is not relevant to the title of the paper.
+ASUG appears to be trying to do some things with this study, but much of the presented information is not relevant to the paper’s title.
 The title is a S/4HANA Adoption Study.
 Therefore the information presented in the paper should reflect the title of the paper.

-This reminds me when I ask if a task is completed from an IT resource and instead of an answer of “yes” or “no” I get a lengthy explanation of what happened, and what remains to be done.
+This reminds me of when I ask if a task is completed from an IT resource, and instead of an answer of “yes” or “no,” I get a lengthy explanation of what happened and what remains to be done.
 This seems to be the preferred way for many IT resources to answer when the actual answer is no.